-- Will give you a fascinating insight into the world of Spanish, whilst developing the ability to communicate confidently and effectively in Spanish in both speech and writing - You will also learn about the contemporary society, cultural background and heritage of not only Spain but of other countries and communities where Spanish is spoken - Your own personal development will also benefit greatly from taking GCE Spanish.
+- You will also learn about the contemporary society, cultural background and heritage of not only Spain but of other countries and communities where Spanish is spoken - Your own personal development will also benefit greatly from taking GCE Spanish.
 It will strengthen your confidence and help gain a positive attitude to learning and independent study - The AS units can be taken separately as a stand alone qualification or you can combing with the A2 units to gain the full A level qualification.